nima101/nima101.github.io/_posts/2019-06-11-rooks-on-chess-board.md

 <br/>
 ### Learning
 Greedy solutions are often not ideal since they fall into a very simple local minima.
-However, combining with divide and conquer can sometimes avoid falling into those local minimas.
+However, combining with divide and conquer can sometimes avoid falling into those local minima's.
 The key point here is the hierarchical structure in which the greedy approach is applied.
 Also, in certain cases like this case, it makes more sense to fill greedily from denser areas first.

 [problem-link]: https://www.codechef.com/MAY19A/problems/ADAROKS2
 [my-solution]: https://www.codechef.com/viewsolution/24224964